m-ulmestrand/gcn-collisions/README.md

 ### Symmetry

 #### Physics-based simulation
 An obvious break of symmetry is seen in the sequential physics simulation.
-Clearly, the physics are not quite correct.
+Clearly, the physics are not quite correct for simultaneous collisions between multiple particles.

 https://user-images.githubusercontent.com/54723095/132208241-4898255b-7ca5-44a7-8f2b-eaf2519fe5bc.mp4